turnermike/docker-my-lamp/README.md

     ssh -i key-pair-file-name.pem ec2-user@instance-public-ip
     Ex: ssh -i mturner-key-pair-useast1.pem ec2-user@54.161.63.196

+# AWS RDS Database

+## Create the Database and Aquire Credentials

+1. Select RDS from the main menu.
+2. Select Instances from the RDS menu (left).
+3. Click the Launch DB Instance button.
+4. Select Amazon Aurora, click Select.
+5. Select a DB Instance Class and select "No" for Multi-AZ Deployment.
+Enter the database name for DB Instance Identifier and enter a Master Username and Password.
+Click Next Step.
+6. Under Network & Security, leave all defaults except for VPC Security Groups.
+Please select the security group previously created (ssh-http-anywhere).
+7. Under Database Options, enter a DB Cluster Identifier, and Database name.
+Leave all others default.
+8. Click the Launch DB Instance button.
+9. Once the database has been created, test connectivity using Sequel Pro or command line.
+10. Import data.

 # AWS EC2 Deployments

 ## Create an Administrator Security Group (only need to do this once)